carlstype/techna-sans/README.md

 The typeface is tightly spaced, intended mainly for display use, but with generous spacing it works equally well in smaller sizes.

-Techna Sans is licensed under the SIL Open Font License, making it for free both for personal and commercial use.
+Techna Sans is licensed under the SIL Open Font License and is free both for personal and commercial use.

 **[↓ Download Techna Sans](https://github.com/carlenlund/techna-sans/releases/download/1.001/techna-sans-1.001.zip)**